 4. Do I have to do the assessment all at once?

-No, the assessment is done in 1-to-2 hour intervals over the course of the semester.
+No, the assessment is done in 1-to-2 hour intervals over the course of the semester, although there will be 2(3) hour appointments.
 The LD Specialist does all of the assessment on a one-to-one basis.
 Appointments are made for the assessment sessions by the LD Specialist in agreement with the student.

 5. What do I get out of the assessment process?